-To identify the principal patterns of drought variability in the MLSHD, an empirical orthogonal function (EOF) analysis 265 (Preisendorfer and Mobley 1988; Von Storch 1995) was utilised.
+To identify the principal patterns of drought variability in the MLSHD, an empirical-orthogonal-function (EOF) analysis (Preisendorfer and Mobley, 1988; von Storch, 1995) was utilized.
 The EOF analysis is not based on physical principles; rather, the technique aims to decompose observed datasets into two components that capture most of the observed variance in space (eigenvalues) and time (eigenvectors).
-It makes easier to study the principal modes of variability of the SPE11 time series for every grid point of the MLSHD.
+It makes easier to study the principal modes of variability of the SPEI1 time series for every grid point of the MLSHD.
 The percentage of the total variance explained by each eigenvalue is able to explain most of the spatial drought variance.
-This method has been extensively used to investigated droughts at global (e.g. Dai, 2011) and

-270 regional (Wang et al., 2017, 2019) scales.
+This method has been extensively used to investigate droughts at global (e.g. Dai, 2011) and regional (Wang et al., 2017, 2019) scales.

-Trend analysis using the Mann-Kendall test (Mann, 1945; Kendall, 1975) of pre-whitened time series data in the presence of serial correlation using the Von Storch (1995) approach was performed.
+Trend analysis using the Mann-Kendall test (Mann, 1945; Kendall, 1975) of pre-whitened time series data in the presence of serial correlation using the approach of von Storch (1995) was performed.
 This approach ensures the avoidance of possible autocorrelation of the series.
-The null hypothesis (H0) is that the data come from a population with independent realizations 275 and are identically distributed, while the alternative hypothesis (Ha), is that the data follow a monotonic trend.
+The null hypothesis (H_0) is that the data come from a population with independent realizations and are identically distributed, while the alternative hypothesis (H_a) , is that the data follow a monotonic trend.
 With a significance level of 0.05, the null hypothesis of no trend is rejected if the |Z| score is greater than the critical value 1.96.
 Sen's slope (Sen, 1968) was used to determine the magnitude of trend increasing or decreasing in the period of study.
-The combination of both methods has often been used to analyse the trend change of hydrometeorological time series data such as precipitation, runoff, drought index, etc. For this analysis, the R package 'modifiedmk' (Patakamuri and O'Brien, 2019) was 280 used.
+The combination of both methods has often been used to analyse the trend change of hydrometeorological time series data such as precipitation, runoff, and the drought index.
+For this analysis, the R package "modifiedmk" (Patakamuri and O'Brien, 2019) was used.

-2.3 The Standardised Runoff Index (SRI)
+2.3 The standardized runoff index (SRI)

 The SRI was applied to investigate the occurrence and temporal evolution of hydrological droughts in the MLSHD.
-To compute this index, we used the same approach employed by McKee et al. (1993) to compute SPI.
+To compute this index, we used the same approach employed by McKee et al. (1993) to compute the SPI.
 According to these authors, the procedure can be applied to other variables relevant to drought, e.g. streamflow or reservoir contents.
-Thus, the

-285 Gamma distribution was used for fitting monthly runoff data for accumulation periods up to 6 months.
+Thus, the gamma distribution was used for fitting monthly runoff data for accumulation periods up to 6 months.